thinkyhead/Marlin/config/Elegoo/Neptune-2/README.md

 1. An alternative UI
    - Not as "pretty," but much more helpful
    - Update many configuration values (including ESTEPS) right on the screen
    - PID Autotuning for the nozzle AND bed from the UI.
 1. [S-Curve Acceleration](https://github.com/synthetos/TinyG/wiki/Jerk-Controlled-Motion-Explained)
 1. Adaptive Step Smoothing
 1. ARC Support Enabled
-1. **M117** Change filament at layer.
+1. **M600** Change filament at layer.
-1. Touchscreen will turn off after 2 min on the staus screen (tap it to turn it back on)
-1. The progress screen will update if you are printing from Octoprint.
+2. The screen will update if you are printing from Octoprint.

 BLTouch versions also include:
 1. Z Level Offset Wizard